tabad/fusioninventory-agent-windows-installer/NSIS/FusionInventory-Agent/Doc/fusioninventory-agent_windows_installer_en.md

 `/dumphelp`{#dumphelp}

-:   This option has been deprecated in FusionInventory Agent Windows Installer
+:   This option was deprecated in FusionInventory Agent Windows Installer
     2.3.13.

 `/execmode`{#execmode}=*mode*